Z and Higgs Factory Implications of Two Higgs Doublets with First-Order Phase Transitions: Summary and Conclusions

 \subsection{Acknowledgements}

 We thank J.~de Blas for helpful conversations regarding the expected precision of the $S,\ T$ fit at future lepton colliders.
 We also thank L.~Biermann and C.~Borschensky for helpful discussions.
+A., S.D.N., M.M. acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 - TRR~257.
 F.A.~acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 2121 ``Quantum Universe'' -- 390833306.
 The work of F.A.~has also been partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 491245950.
 C.E. is supported by the STFC under grant ST/X000605/1, and by the Leverhulme Trust under Research Fellowship RF-2024-300$\backslash$9.
 C.E. is further supported by the Institute for Particle Physics Phenomenology Associateship Scheme.
-A., S.D.N., M.M. acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 - TRR 257.